AlrIsmail/Godot_2D_Flight_Survival/README.md

 ## Acknowledgements

 - [Godot Engine](https://godotengine.org/)
-- [Kenney.nl](https://kenney.nl/assets) for providing free game assets.
+- [Kenney.nl](https://kenney.nl/assets), [Itch.io](https://itch.io/game-assets) and their respective creators for providing free game assets.

 For more information, please refer to the individual script and scene files in the project.